natalieagus/50005/docs/OS/06-ipc.md

 # Message Passing vs Shared Memory {#comparison-between-message-passing-and-shared-memory}

+Message Passing and Shared Memory both facilitate interprocess communication (IPC), but they do so in different ways with distinct advantages and challenges:

 1. <span style="color:#f77729;"><b>Number of system calls made:</b></span>

    - Message Passing, e.g: via socket requires <span style="color:#f7007f;"><b>system calls</b></span> for each message passed through `send() `and `receive()`but it is much quicker compared to shared memory to use if only small messages are exchanged.